openSUSE/news-o-o/_posts/2024/2024-07-28-rc-image-released.md

 Users will see no practical difference between RC3, except for a significantly smaller download size as the Installer will not need a separate embedded Aeon image to deploy.

-For that approach to work however we will depend on features we haven't tested yet from Systemd v256.
-This was only submitted to openSUSE Factory in the last few hours, so it's very cutting edge.
+For that approach to work however, we will depend on features we haven't tested yet from [systemd](https://freedesktop.org/wiki/Software/systemd/) v256.
+This was only submitted to [openSUSE Factory](https://en.opensuse.org/Portal:Factory) recently, so it's very cutting edge.

 If RC4 does not occur, users can expect smaller more efficient images to come sometime after the release.